pradeepnetha/Nodejs-Mongodb-CRUD/README.md

 -In this repository, I have created CRUD operation sites using Nodejs as backend with Nosql database. e
-# what you need to use
+# what you need to used
 -You have to use nodejs, expressjs, mongodb, mongoose, ejs, css etc.
 Generally, here we are just letting the admin add, delete or update the user i.e to perform CRUD operation using NoSql.